Community Transformation Grant

 - North Country-Polk-Mahnomen-Norman

-How will CTG help reduce disease?
+How does CTG help reduce disease?

 CTG uses proven, science-based best-practice strategies to tackle the leading causes of chronic disease and premature death: